AmreetPoudel/ubuntu-hardening/README.md

 self-contained with its own tasks, variables, handlers, and documentation.
 A failure in one module never blocks the rest of the run.

 ---

-## Goals

-- **Modular** — one role per hardening control.
-Nothing is bundled.
-- **Resilient** — modules run inside `block/rescue`; if one fails, the run continues and the failure is recorded, not swallowed.
-- **Transparent** — every module has a `README.md` describing exactly what it does, which commands/tasks it runs, and how to roll it back.
-- **Idempotent** — safe to re-run against an already-hardened host.
-- **Auditable** — every run produces a timestamped report of what passed, failed, or was skipped.

----